-Louisiana mom, 1-year-old killed in tandem bicycle crash while on vacation
+Louisiana mom, 1-year-old son killed in tandem bicycle crash while on vacation

 Latest Weather Blog

-Louisiana mom, 1-year-old killed in tandem bicycle crash while on vacation
+Louisiana mom, 1-year-old son killed in tandem bicycle crash while on vacation

 JACKPOT, Nev. - A woman and an infant from north Louisiana died after their tandem bicycle was struck by a car while vacationing out of state over the Fourth of July weekend.